US Covid-19 Deaths Hit Daily Record As China Rushes To Contain Outbreaks - UrduPoint

 But the government of Ukraine was under pressure for failing to secure any Western-made vaccines, with health officials in Kiev so far rejecting the Russian Sputnik V shot.

-President Volodymyr Zelensky appealed for EU help Tuesday, saying it was "extremely important to get the vaccines."
+President Volodymyr Zelensky appealed for EU help Tuesday, saying it was "extremely important to get the vaccines."burs-qan/hg/kma/fox